Shift operators of the Dotsenko-Fateev equation and its higher order versions: : a specialization of

 Note that the integrand is invariant under the change $t_l\leftrightarrow t_2$.
-It is well-known that a function defined by such an integral satisfy a Fuchsian differential equation whose order is the number of bounded chambers cut out by the factors of the integrand.
+It is well-known (cf. \cite{AK}) that a function defined by such an integral satisfy a Fuchsian differential equation whose order is the number of bounded chambers in the real $(t_1,t_2,t_3)$-space cut out by the planes defined by the factors of the integrand.